CaSToRC-CyI/ACII2023/README.md

 # Dataset Columns
 ## ACQ files
-0. Channel ECG
+0. Channel ECG:
-1. Channel SCR
+1. Channel SCR:
-2. Channel ORB
+2. Channel ORB:
-3. Channel COR
+3. Channel COR:
-4. Channel ZYG
+4. Channel ZYG:
-5. Channel Sound
+5. Channel Sound:
-6. Channel phase1
+6. Channel phase1:
-7. Channel Arousal
+7. Channel Arousal:
-8. Channel Valence1
+8. Channel Valence1:
-9. Channel Valence2
+9. Channel Valence2:
-10. Channel Probe ON
+10. Channel Probe ON:
-11. Channel Tone1
+11. Channel Tone1:
-12. Channel Tone2
+12. Channel Tone2:
-13. Channel phase2
+13. Channel phase2:
-14. Channel ORB Filter
+14. Channel ORB Filter:
-15. Channel COR Filter
+15. Channel COR Filter:
-16. Channel ZYG Filter
+16. Channel ZYG Filter:
-17. Channel ECG BPM
+17. Channel ECG BPM:
-18. Channel Trial counter
+18. Channel Trial counter:
-19. Channel ORB Int
+19. Channel ORB Int:
-20. Channel COR Int
+20. Channel COR Int:
-21. Channel ZYG Int
+21. Channel ZYG Int:
-22. Channel ECG R-R
+22. Channel ECG R-R:
-23. Channel Pulse Rate
+23. Channel Pulse Rate:

 We are interested into specific columns, therefore follow the instructions below to extract only the necessary data.

+### Digital channels
+**Emotions**
+The relationship between arousal and valence can help interpret emotional states in the dataset.
+Based on the provided mappings, the following associations can be made:
+- When Arousal = 5 and Valence2 = 0, it corresponds to the emotion of Joy.
+- When Arousal = 0 and Valence2 = 0, it corresponds to a Neutral emotional state.
+- When Arousal = 5 and Valence2 = 5, it corresponds to the emotion of Fear.
+These mappings can provide insights into the emotional experiences represented in the dataset.

+**Phases**
+The data collection protocol consisted of three distinct phases: a 20-second baseline, a 60-second phase 1, and a 40-second phase 2.
+Each participant completed a total of 10 trials, resulting in a cumulative data duration of 1200 seconds for each participant.
+To identify and extract the relevant data for analysis, it is important to focus on the specific digital channels corresponding to the Baseline, Phase1, and Phase2 periods.
+The data collected between these phases should be disregarded as it does not pertain to the targeted experimental periods.
+By filtering the dataset using the digital channels associated with the Baseline, Phase1, and Phase2, you can ensure that only the desired segments of data are considered for further analysis.
+- When Phase1 = 0 and Phase2 = 0, it corresponds to the phase of _Baseline_.
+- When Phase1 = 5 and Phase2 = 0, it corresponds to the phase of _Phase1_.
+- When Phase1 = 0 and Phase2 = 5, it corresponds to the phase of _Phase2_.
+These mappings can provide insights into the phase of the experiment in the dataset.

+**Depth of processing**
+By filtering the dataset using the digital channels associated with the Tone1 and Tone2, you can ensure that only the desired segments of data are considered for further analysis.
+- When Tone1 = 5 and Tone2 = 0, it corresponds to the phase of _Shallow_.
+- When Tone1 = 0 and Tone2 = 5, it corresponds to the phase of _Deep_.
+These mappings can provide insights into the depth of processing of the experiment in the dataset.

 ## CSV file
 - id:
-- gender
+- gender:
-- age
+- age:
-- TASDIF
+- TASDIF:
-- TASDDF
+- TASDDF:
-- TASEOT
+- TASEOT:
-- TAStot
+- TAStot:
-- group
+- group:
-- dataset
+- dataset:

 # Data Usage Instructions
 1. Fork the GitHub repository containing the Alexithymia Database Instructions to your own GitHub account.
 This will create a copy of the repository under your account.